ABCs of Mailing

 Customers must prepare an Order (Manifest or Bill of Lading), except when using EST online version [see Order (Bill of Lading)].
 Shipping information can be created and transmitted using EST (see Electronic Shipping Tools (EST) for more information).
 The customer number and the agreement number are required on all Orders.
 For prepaid products, a Manifest is not required unless the quantity shipped is to be considered for the customer’s scheduled pickup weekly volume, or if additional options are selected.

-Customers may prepare an Order electronically, using EST, an approved shipping system developed by a third-party or one that is developed by a customer or manually using a hard copy Order provided by Canada Post.
+Customers may prepare an Order electronically, using EST, Snap Ship, an approved shipping system developed by a third-party or one that is developed by a customer or manually using a hard copy Order provided by Canada Post.
 Customers who electronically submit a Manifest and apply a Canada Post readable barcode to their mail items can benefit from a discount.
 Also, items (other than Priority™) processed with the online version of EST only, may be deposited into a street letter box if they fit.
 The shipping label generated by the online version of EST acts as the Manifest and will indicate “NO MANIFEST REQUIRED”.
 Therefore these shipping labels allow for street letter box deposit for specific products.

 Two printed copies of the Order (Manifest) prepared electronically, or the original of a manually prepared Order (Manifest or Bill of Lading), must be provided with every parcel order at the time of induction (pickup or deposit) to an authorized Canada Post representative at a postal facility approved by Canada Post or to an authorized Canada Post driver for customers who have scheduled pickup.
 All items on an Order form are subject to weight, volumetric equivalent of actual weight, quantity, product type and service option verification by Canada Post and will be adjusted as necessary.
 Mailings will only be accepted once proper documentation is completed and provided.